 Which country spends the most on jewelry?

 With an expenditure of USD 111.5 billion, China buys, produces, and consumes the most jewelry.

 |Country||Jewelry Market Value (USD)||% Of Total Jewelry Market|

 |9.
 Germany||$6.78 billion||2%|

 The United States valued at $69.1 billion, is the second biggest jewelry market in the world, while India is the third-largest jewelry market with $51.4 billion.

 How big is the jewelry market in the US?

-- However, the US Jewelry market is significantly (77.9%) larger than the jewelry market of Europe.
+- However, the US Jewelry market is over twice (111%) the size of the jewelry market of Europe.

 What about the jewelry market value in Europe?